phR0ze/examples-rs/dioxus/rux/README.md

 # rux
 Reusable UX for Dioxus

+This project is based on the excellent work Satellite-im did on their Uplink project.

 ## BACKLOG
+* Section label color is off in WASM but correct on desktop
 * Component: CardImage - Image, title and description
 * Create column layout
 * UI components